 Ethiopian Food & Drink

-With more than 85 ethnic groups, Ethiopia has a diverse cousin.
-Most ethnic groups have their own unique dishes or share them with each other.
-Sometimes it is not easy to know which foods and drinks belong to which tribes.
-For example, the so-called Ethiopian national dish Doro is usually a festive dish from the northern part of the country.
-Now it is more common in the south and center of the country.
-Similarly, the kitfo is associated with the Gurage tribes.
-Now Kitfo is one of the most famous foods in Ethiopia.
+With more than 85 ethnic groups, Ethiopia has a diverse cuisine culture.
+Most ethnic groups have their own unique dishes or share culinary traditions with one another.
+Sometimes, it is not easy to know which foods and drinks belong to which tribes.
+For example, the so-called Ethiopian national dish, Doro Wat, is traditionally a festive dish from the northern part of the country.
+Today, it is also widely enjoyed in the south and central regions of Ethiopia.
+Similarly, Kitfo is originally associated with the Gurage people, but it has now become one of the most famous foods in Ethiopia.

-Religion played an important role in the evolution of Ethiopian dishes in their uniqueness.
-During the Lenten season, Orthodox Ethiopians follow strict religious rules to abstain from foods containing meat, poultry, milk, cheese, eggs, fish, etc., only vegan foods such as vegetables, grains, beans, fruits, and oilseeds are allowed.
+Religion has played an important role in shaping the uniqueness of Ethiopian dishes.
+During the Lenten season, Orthodox Ethiopians follow strict religious fasting traditions and abstain from foods containing meat, poultry, milk, cheese, eggs, fish, and other animal products.
+Only vegan foods such as vegetables, grains, beans, fruits, and oilseeds are allowed.

-Without fancy cutlery and sophisticated tableware, Ethiopian food looks unique and beautiful.
-There are dozens of spices in Ethiopian food.
-Perhaps being spicy is the defining feature of Ethiopian cuisine.
-But there is also a non-spicy version called Alcha (ALCHA).
-Most Ethiopian cuisines served with a flatbread called Injera.
-Eating Injera by hand is part of an authentic experience.
+Without fancy cutlery or sophisticated tableware, Ethiopian food looks unique and beautiful.
+Ethiopian cuisine is famous for its rich use of spices.
+Perhaps the defining feature of Ethiopian food is its spicy flavor, although there is also a mild version called Alcha (Alicha).
+Most Ethiopian dishes are served with a flatbread called Injera.
+Eating Injera by hand is part of the authentic Ethiopian dining experience.

 Injera (እንጀራ)

-Injera is usually served on flat plates with a variety of stews called Wet.
-Wet stew (WET) is prepared from a combination of ingredients cooked in liquid (stew). it can be made of lentils, peas, chickpeas, meat, chicken and vegetables cooked in spices, onion, oil and butter.
-Ethiopian dishes are named after stew (WET).
+Injera is usually served on large flat plates with a variety of stews called Wet (Wat).
+Wet is prepared from ingredients cooked in a flavorful sauce or stew.
+It can be made from lentils, peas, chickpeas, meat, chicken, or vegetables cooked with spices, onions, oil, and butter.
+Many Ethiopian dishes are named after the stew itself.

-It takes a long process to make Injera.
-We start with the choice of a good clean Teff cereal that goes to the mill, the flour will be mixed with water and left to ferment for three days.
-The sour taste of injera comes from this fermentation process.
-Then it will be cooked on a circular hot clay plate.
+Making Injera is a long process.
+First, high-quality Teff grain is selected and milled into flour.
+The flour is then mixed with water and left to ferment for about three days.
+The sour flavor of Injera comes from this fermentation process.
+Finally, it is cooked on a large circular clay plate.

-Injera is a very healthy food as teff is gluten-free and is rich in calcium, iron, important minerals, carbohydrates and complex proteins.
+Injera is considered a very healthy food because Teff is naturally gluten-free and rich in calcium, iron, important minerals, carbohydrates, and complex proteins.

 Shiro

-Shiro is a slow cooking stew whose ingredient is onion, garlic, oil , berbere (Ethiopian spice), butter and shiro powder.
-Shiro powder is the main ingredient which is a homemade spicy powder of chickpeas, broad beans, round peas or other beans.
-It is the most consumed and the most affordable dish.
+Shiro is a slow-cooked stew made from onions, garlic, oil, Berbere (Ethiopian spice), butter, and Shiro powder.
+Shiro powder is a homemade spicy flour made from chickpeas, broad beans, peas, or other legumes.
+It is one of the most consumed and affordable dishes in Ethiopia.

-Shiro is wonderful and served at the top of Injera.
-Sometimes it comes on a bowl.
+Shiro is delicious when served on top of Injera, although it is sometimes presented in a separate bowl.
 There are several versions of Shiro.
-Shiro feses is a thin liquid version.
-Tegabino is a type of Shiro made more dense and served with a pot of hot clay.
-Bozena Shiro is a Shiro made with small meat.
+Shiro Feses is a thinner liquid version, while Tegabino Shiro is thicker and served in a hot clay pot.
+Bozena Shiro is prepared with small pieces of meat.

 Kitfo